 St Canice’s Hospital,

-We aim to repay patients within 30 working days of getting all the completed documents.
+We aim to repay patients within 20 working days of getting all the completed documents.
+But payments may take at least 3 months.

 Repayments are made only to the patient or a parent or guardian if the patient is under 18.